facebook/react-native/docs/AndroidBuildingFromSource.md

 ...
 ```

+#### 4. Making 3rd-party modules use your fork

-5. If you use 3rd-party React Native modules, modify your `android/app/build.gradle` to override their dependencies so that they don't bundle the pre-compiled library, e.g. - replace `compile project(':react-native-custom-module')` with:
+If you use 3rd-party React Native modules, you need to override their dependencies so that they don't bundle the pre-compiled library.
+Otherwise you'll get an error while compiling - `Error: more than one library with package name 'com.facebook.react'`.

+Modify your `android/app/build.gradle` and replace `compile project(':react-native-custom-module')` with:

 ```gradle
 compile(project(':react-native-custom-module')) {